MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/export-import-POS-screen-layout.md

 ms.search.validFrom: 2024-01-20
 ---

-# Move POS screen layouts to a new environment
+# Export POS screen layouts for import to a new environment

 [!include [banner](includes/banner.md)]

-This article describes how to export point of sale screen layouts to a new environment in Microsoft Dynamics 365 Commerce.
+This article describes how to export point of sale screen layouts for import to a new environment in Microsoft Dynamics 365 Commerce.

 The following document describes the procedure to export and import POS screen layouts to a new environment.